-I’m set to run the California International Marathon in Sacramento.
-I’ve been training for months, but preparing for years.
+I’m set to run the Boston Marathon on April 15.
+I qualified for Boston with a finishing time of 3:34 at the California International Marathon.
+I’ve been training for months but preparing for years.
 I’m ready to shiver, sweat, and push my way to the finish line.
-This will be my fifth marathon, but my first since our twins’ very premature birth.

-While Micah and Zachary were in the NICU, I found small windows of time to run.
-My NICU-runs gave me the space I needed to conquer the guilt, shame and anxiety I felt from giving birth so prematurely.
+While my twins Micah and Zachary were in the NICU, I found small windows of time to run.
+My NICU-runs gave me the space I needed to conquer the guilt, shame, and anxiety I felt from giving birth so prematurely.
 With every stride, I gained more confidence and clarity to better cope with our sons’ hospitalizations.

 I was running when the vision for the NEC Society, a nonprofit dedicated to necrotizing enterocolitis, floated into my life.
 Running is my place for peace, creativity, and resolve.

-These 26.2 miles in Sacramento will be different than any of the 26.2s I’ve ever run, mostly because I am different.
-San Diego, San Francisco, Orange County and Boston, those races were for me.
+These 26.2 miles in Boston will be different than the 26.2s I’ve run in the past, mostly because I am different.
+San Diego, San Francisco, Orange County, and Boston 2011, those races were for me.
 This race is for the babies.

 It’s for all of the babies impacted by necrotizing enterocolitis, which kills around 500 U.S. infants every year.
 It’s for the babies in the ICU right now, fighting to survive.
-It’s for the fragile babies who made it home, but are now struggling with lifelong complications from their perilous beginning.
+It’s for the fragile babies who made it home but are now struggling with lifelong complications from their precarious beginning.
 It’s for the babies who live on in the hearts of their loved ones.

 Running 26.2 miles takes strength and resiliency.
 Much like enduring the death of your child, you just keep going, even when you feel like you have nothing left to give.
 I run because Micah never had the chance.
 I run because Zachary has defied all odds.
 I run because their baby brother Elijah radiates with strength.
 I run because I can.